MockBukkit/docs/docs/en/user_guide/migration/migrate_mockbukkit_4.0_openrewrite.md

 Migration to version 4 was carefully automated by the MockBukkit team using OpenRewrite scripts to facilitate the migration process.
 To run the scripts, follow the steps for your package manager.

-Add OpenRewrite as a dependency to your project
+Add OpenRewrite plugin to your project with the correct configuration:

 ::: code-group
 ```xml [Maven]